 Monitor Your Movement

-Using a FitBit, pedometer, or other activity tracking device can help you record your steps during the day.
+Using a wearable fitness tracker, pedometer, or other activity tracking device can help you record your steps during the day.
 This will help keep tabs on how active you are.
 Try walking in place at your desk, parking at the end of the lot so you have to walk farther, and taking the stairs whenever possible.
 All of these things will help you move and exercise throughout the day.
 Set goals and challenge yourself to reach them daily.
 Make sure to take movement breaks throughout the day if your work is sedentary.

 Many people create a plan to work out every day for an hour.
 This can be unrealistic and discourage you if you don’t hit your goal, particularly in the early stages.
-Instead, start with manageable ideas like 20-30 minutes per day, three times a week.
-Or fitting in simple body weight exercises like push-ups and squats during work breaks.
+Instead, start with manageable chunks for you, like 20-30 minutes per day, three times a week.
+Another idea is fitting in simple body weight exercises like push-ups and squats during work breaks.

 Get Your Heart Pumping

 Exercise is great, but if you really want to get your heart healthy, you have to make it work.
 It is a muscle after all.
-This means taking part in aerobic exercise designed to raise your heart rate such as running/jogging, swimming, and riding a bike.
+This means taking part in aerobic exercise designed to raise your heart rate such as running/jogging, swimming, or riding a bike.
 Talk to your healthcare provider about what your heart rate goal should be to help improve your heart health.
 Click here to find an ND near you in the US and Canada.

-Stress is a part of everyday life, but it can also be very detrimental to health, particularly heart health.
+Stress is a part of everyday life, but it can also have detrimental impacts on your health, particularly the cardiovascular system.
 Stress can increase blood pressure and inflammation, increasing the risk for heart attack and stroke.
 Naturopathic medicine looks at health holistically, integrating stress management techniques like meditation and acupuncture.
 There are even herbs that can help the body have a more productive stress response.
 Traditional naturopathic therapies such as hydrotherapy can help boost the immune system and promote relaxation.
 Here are a few techniques that you can start today to help with stress.

-Leading a healthy and active lifestyle by eating well, exercising, and using regular stress management exercises will help you keep your heart healthy.
+Leading a healthy and active lifestyle by eating well, exercising, and using regular stress management exercises can help keep your heart healthy.
 In naturopathic medical school, students become experts in helping their future patients meet these goals.
-If you need more guidance on heart health tips seek out care from the clinic at one of the accredited naturopathic medical schools, or click here to find an ND near you in the US and Canada.
+If you need more guidance on heart health tips seek out care from a clinic at one of the accredited naturopathic medical schools, or click here to find an ND near you in the US and Canada.